GitNation/React-ecosystem-contributor-summit/README.md

 ## How can I participate?

 The strict requirement is you are an author or active contributor to a recognizable open source repository.
-If you match this criteria and would like to participate please contact events@gitnation.org to be put in the loop.
+If you match this criteria and would like to participate please fill in the form - https://forms.gle/AS5mG77gL549FAae8